 The changing seasons create such a dynamic sim world.
 I LOVE seeing the leaves changing colors, snow falling, or plants sprouting as the days pass.
 Speaking of plants, this pack also gives you new plants, and all of the plants in the game become seasonal.
 So, now tomatoes will only grow in the summer unless you build a greenhouse.

 Out of all the Sims 4 expansion packs, seasons will add the most to your everyday gameplay.

 Brindleton Bay is one of my absolute favorite worlds.
 It’s STUNNING!😍

 I love the whole vibe of this coastal town.
 This may be because I have a personal fantasy of growing old, living in a cottage, and writing bestselling novels in a town much like Brindleton Bay.

 But besides that fact, this expansion pack is a must-have.
 You’ll get cats, dogs, and the ability to own a vet clinic.
 Pets are such an integral part of our lives as humans and it’s only fitting that our sims can have the same experience.
 Need I say more?

 The one downside to this expansion pack is that you have no control over your pets.
 It was a weird choice on the part of the Sims team in my opinion.
 Luckily, modders have given us the ability to control our pets with the controllable pets mod.

 3. The Sims 4 Discover University

-I love giving my sims that college experience and meeting new friends, falling in love, and educating themselves in their chosen field.
+I love giving my Sims that college experience and meeting new friends, falling in love, and educating themselves in their chosen field.
 It’s a necessary pack for me.
 Plus the CAS items in Discover University are AMAZING!
-They’re actually cute and trendy.
+They’re cute and trendy.

 In addition, you’re given the ability to become more of an online influencer with the new video station.
 The CAS items are awesome and so are the build/buy items.